maelfabien/maelfabien.github.io/_posts/2019-5-6-HyperOpt.md

 ![image](https://maelfabien.github.io/assets/images/ho4.png)

+In this example, we would move to the extreme value on the right, at $$ x = 1 $$.

 The process can be illustrated the following way :

 ![image](https://maelfabien.github.io/assets/images/bo.gif)

-This is the essence of SMBO !
+This is the essence of bayesian hyperparameter optimization !

-## Initialization sampling

-In practice, we do not systematically pick random values of $$ x $$ as an initialization.
-We can use :
-- random sampling
-- quasi-random sampling
-- Latin hypercube sampling

 # Advantages of Bayesian Hyperparameter Optimization